alexburn17/Theme3_LabNotebook/index.md

 	* [R Markdown Driver](templates/driverTemplate.Rmd)
 	* [Python Script Driver](templates/driverTemplate.py)

-Everything should be working at this point, now you can look at the vignettes below for inspiration on how to use Spacetime with your own data.
-This is a very early inhouse version, so problems with the code are expected.
-When you find issued or have suggestions etc. give me a shout and I will note it and start working on a fix.
+Everything should be working at this point, now you can look at the vignettes below for inspiration on how to use spacetime with your own data.
+This is a very early in-house version, so problems with the code are expected.
+When you find issues or have suggestions etc. give me a shout and I will note it and start working on a fix.
+If you have probems installing python and getting everything up and running, send me an email.

 ## Spacetime Vignettes:
 When using vignettes, simply copy Spacetime commands directly into your own driver.
-The setup at the head of the vignettes are machine/installation specific and might cause errors if you copy them over too.

 * [Loading Files](spaceTime_vignettes/Theme3_labNotebook.html)
 * [Spatial Scaling]()